alco/objc.string/README.md

 * They don't have a clear purpose other than "this is a collection of functionality we find useful; hopefully you will benefit from it too".
 You will agree that we all dislike unnecessary dependencies and dependencies that we don't fully understand or use to their full potential.

-In contrast with those general purpose toolkits, the goal of **objc.string** is to provide a comprehensive set of string manipulation routines in a small, self-contained library with zero dependencies (there are some, but for your own good; they are described in the _Configuration_ section).
+In contrast with those general purpose toolkits, the goal of **objc.string** is to provide a comprehensive set of string manipulation routines in a small, self-contained library with zero dependencies (there are some, but for your own good; they are described in the _Configuration_ section below).
 It does one thing and does it well.
 What it does not do:

 * networking
 * hashing
 * HTML-related stuff
 * compression/decompression
 * text rendering
-* raytracing
+* ray tracing
 * anything else unrelated to the core string operations

-I drew inspiration from [Underscore.string][1], Python's [string methods][2] and my own experience with strings.
+While developing it, I drew inspiration from [Underscore.string][1], Python's [string methods][2] and my own experience with strings.

 This is an early development version.
 I'd love to hear your feedback and suggestions.
 If you'd like to have a certain function added, please open a new issue or send a pull request ;)